franktpmvu/NeighborTrack/README.md

 The implement of [**NeighborTrack: Improving Single Object Tracking by Bipartite Matching with Neighbor Tracklets**](https://arxiv.org/abs/2211.06663)

+This paper was accepted by 9th International Workshop on Computer Vision in Sports (CVsports) 2023 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPRW)

 Single Object Tracking post processing method by using cycle consistency and neighbor(python version)

 some SOT model code are from OSTrack, Votchallenge, Ocean, TransT, pytracking, Mixformer. thanks these projects alot.